Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Conclusions

 To our knowledge, there is no clear statement in the literature that any of the three general formulations can be combined with any choice of radial gauge.
 This observation is the main conceptual novelty of the present paper.

-To present the five different formulations pedagogically, and with a focus on regularity at the central worldline $R=0$, in this paper we have restricted attention to spherical symmetry.
-We will explore the eG formulation in axisymmetry in a future paper, but we notice already that the generalisation beyond spherical symmetry and/or to higher dimensions is conceptually straightforward.
+{\new The main motivation for} introducing the eG and fe formulations, in which $G$ is evolved, is that in them we can evolve through event and apparent horizons.
+In Paper~II, both our choice of the eR formulation and our choice of lsB gauge did not allow us to do this in axisymmetric scalar collapse.
+This in turn meant that we could not bisect arbitrarily close to the collapse threshold in highly-nonspherical one-parameter families of initial data. {\new In the eG and fe formulations, we can now evolve through horizons, while still using $B$ to make the coordinate adjust to the approximate self-similarity observed in type-II critical collapse.} We plan to apply our eG formulation with a suitable radial gauge to this problem.

-As a nontrivial test-bed in spherical symmetry, we have implemented the spherical Einstein-Maxwell-charged scalar system, allowing for initial data either on a single outgoing null cone $u=0$ emerging from a regular centre $R=0$, or on two intersecting null cones $u=u_0$ and $v=v_0$.
+To present the new formulations pedagogically, and with a focus on regularity at the central worldline $R=0$, in this paper we have restricted attention to spherical symmetry.
+The generalisation beyond spherical symmetry and/or to higher dimensions is conceptually straightforward, {\new and will be given elsewhere.
+As an example in spherical symmetry that is also of interest in its own right}, we have implemented the spherical Einstein-Maxwell-charged scalar system.
+We allow for initial data either on a single outgoing null cone $u=0$ emerging from a regular centre $R=0$, or on two intersecting null cones $u=u_0$ and $v=v_0$.

 In both setups we have shown second-order self-convergence in all three formulations and second-order convergence between all three formulations.
-With a regular centre, the convergence is pointwise except near the centre, where it still holds in any norm, such as the root-mean-square or maximum norm.
+With a regular centre, the convergence is pointwise except near the centre, where it still holds in any function norm.
 The fact that even the fe formulation converges without any tweaks at the centre came as a pleasant surprise.
 With the left boundary an ingoing null cone, the convergence is perfectly pointwise everywhere.

-As a physics testbed of collapse from regular data on an outgoing null cone, we have investigated critical collapse of a charged scalar field.
-This had previously been investigated theoretically in \cite{GundlachMartin96}, and numerically in \cite{HodPiran97,Petryk05}, but here we show the first accurate plots of the universal fine structure in the mass and charge scaling laws.
-Surprisingly, we found that being able to evaluate the mass and charge on a marginally trapped surface makes a qualititative difference to our results, compared to evaluating them on an almost-trapped surface, even one with Hawking compactness as large as $C=0.999$.
-We also found initial evidence that the fine-structure of the charge scaling law may not be universal.
-We will return to this elsewhere.
+As a physics testbed of collapse with data on an outgoing null cone, we have investigated spherical type-II critical collapse of a charged scalar field.
+This had previously been investigated theoretically in \cite{GundlachMartin96}, and numerically in \cite{HodPiran97,Petryk05}, but here we have presented the first accurate plots of the universal fine structure in the mass and charge scaling laws. {\new We have also presented some initial evidence for non-universality of the charge scaling fine-structure.